alexandru-elisei/moodle-tool_uploadusercli/README.md

 (comma separated values) file using the cli, in much the same way that admin/tool/uploadcourse/cli works for uploading courses.

+#### Dependencies
+This plugin requires the plugin tool_uploaduser installed to function properly.

 #### Installation
 This plugin has been tested to work with Moodle 2.6.
 There are no guarantess it will work with earlier versions.